-To determine academic progress, students are assigned theory study and a minimum number of practical performances.
-Theory is evaluated after each unit of study.
-All academic (theory) tests are completed and monitored by a qualified instructor.
-Students participating in distance education will be required be evaluated on campus at least once every 30 days.
-Practical assignments are evaluated as completed and counted toward course completion ONLY when rated as satisfactory or better.
+To determine academic progress, students are assigned theory study and a minimum number of technical skill competency evaluations.
+Theory is evaluated after each unit of study with an academic assessment.
+All academic (theory) tests are completed and monitored on campus by a qualified instructor.
+Students participating in distance education will be required to be evaluated on campus at least once a month.
+Technical skill assignments are evaluated as completed and counted toward course completion ONLY when rated as satisfactory or better.
 If the performance does not meet satisfactory requirements, it is not counted, and the performance must be repeated.
-At least two comprehensive practical skills evaluations will be conducted during the course of study.
-Practical skills are evaluated according to text procedures, performance standards established by the state licensing agency, and set forth in the practical skills evaluation criteria adopted by the school.
-Students must maintain a cumulative grade average of 70% and pass a FINAL written and practical exam prior to graduation.
+At least two technical skill competency evaluations will be conducted during the course of study.
+Technical skills are evaluated according to text procedures and as set forth in the technical skill competency evaluation criteria adopted by the school.
+Students must maintain a cumulative grade average of 70% and pass a FINAL academic and technical skill competency evaluation prior to graduation.
 Students must make up failed or missed tests and incomplete assignments.
 Numerical grades are considered according to the following scale: